 Stop taking TRADJENTA and call your healthcare provider right away if you have pain in your stomach area (abdomen) that is severe and will not go away.
 The pain may be felt going from your abdomen through to your back.
 The pain may happen with or without vomiting.
 These may be symptoms of pancreatitis.

 Who should not take TRADJENTA?

 Do not take TRADJENTA if you are allergic to linagliptin or any of the ingredients in TRADJENTA.

-Symptoms of a serious allergic reaction to TRADJENTA may include rash, itching, flaking or peeling; raised red patches on your skin (hives); swelling of your face, lips, tongue and throat that may cause difficulty breathing or swallowing.
-If you have any symptoms of a serious allergic reaction, stop taking TRADJENTA and call your doctor or go to the emergency room right away.
+Symptoms of a serious allergic reaction to TRADJENTA may include rash, itching, flaking or peeling; raised red patches on your skin (hives); swelling of your face, lips, tongue, and throat that may cause difficulty breathing or swallowing.
+If you have any of these symptoms, stop taking TRADJENTA and call your healthcare provider right away or go to the nearest hospital emergency room.

-Tell your doctor if you are pregnant or planning to become pregnant or are breastfeeding or plan to breastfeed.
+Tell your healthcare provider if you are pregnant or planning to become pregnant or are breastfeeding or plan to breastfeed.